 - 3. Are there limits on the number of affiliates that can receive an SVOG or the total between them?
-Yes, a maximum of five business entities of an eligible entity can receive an SVOG.
+Yes, a maximum of five business entities related via affiliation (for example, one parent firm and four subsidiaries) can receive an SVOG.
 In addition, an eligible museum, and all other museums it operates as subsidiaries may receive no more than \$10 million combined under the program. - 4.
 Is there any SBA guidance or information on affiliation I can use to help me understand these affiliation issues?